OpenTTD/actions/docker-vars/README.md

 - `sha`: Sha-hash of the code producing this Docker image
 - `tag`: Main tag of the Docker image
 - `tags`: List of additional tags of the Docker image
-- `enviornment`: Environment this Docker image should be deployed on
+- `environment`: Environment this Docker image should be deployed on
 - `dry-run`: Is this a dry-run?